-So what can a person do to help defend against coaching burnout problem?
+So what can a person do to help defend against coaching burnout?
 Well, a number of things can help...but today I want to give you just one tool to put in your toolbox.

 I know that nobody can do it like you.
 I get it.

-But you have to trust others to help you build your baseball or fastpitch softball program.
+But you have to trust others to help you build your program, regardless of the sport that you coach.
 If you don’t, before you know it you will become a money collector, game scheduler, fundraiser, practice planner, and on and on...and then lastly a coach.